-If you’ve gone through the process of becoming an in-network provider with a number of insurance companies, I am sure you can’t wait to put this new credentialing to use and start filing claims for your clients.
-The first step in filing a claim starts with filing out a CMS 1500.
+If you’ve gone through the long process of becoming an in-network provider with a number of insurance companies, then you can’t wait to put this new credentialing to use.

 What is a CMS 1500?

-- Client personal information, such as name, date of birth, gender, address, along with their relationship to the Insured
+- Client Personal Information: This includes all the basics you would get on an intake form, such as name, date of birth, gender, address, and relationship to the Insured.

 - Insurance Policy Information

 - Diagnosis: Make sure to include all appropriate CPT and ICD-10 codes!

 Pro Tip: Healthie makes filling out CMS 1500’s a breeze with our in-platform CMS 1500 form creator.
 Ask for the information you need from your client during the intake form process and Healthie’s CMS 1500 creator will auto-fill each new form after the first time you’ve created it!
 Healthie’s forms are compatible with clearinghouses such as Office Ally to make filing a claim easier than ever.

 Once you have filled out your CMS 1500, you must submit it to a clearinghouse.

 A clearinghouse is a third party company who handles your CMS 1500s and coordinates with the insurance company to pay for your services.

 If you don’t have a clearinghouse yet, here is a list of 7 popular ones to help get your research started: